-Mansfield University Radiologic Technology Program Clinical Progress Report Card Objectives
+Radiologic Technology Program Clinical Progress Report Card Objectives

 Students are encouraged to work diligently with staff technologists within their clinical assignment areas.
 Staff technologists use the Student Progress Report Card to assist clinical faculty members in evaluation of student performance in the general diagnostic areas.
 The report card is not used to evaluate performance in specialty areas.
-Staff technologists may submit a report card after working with a particular student on several patient exams.
+The Clinical Progress Report Card must be completed by a staff technologist with whom the student has worked for a complete weekly clinical rotation.